quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part22_Part_V_Explorin.md

 Economists describe a scenario where breach of contract can lead to better economic results than performance.
 This is known as efficient or Pareto-optimal breach, which leaves at least one party better off without making any other party worse off.

 In the given example:
-1. A contractor bids $10,000 for a job but discovers it will cost $12,000 to complete.
+1. A contractor bids $10,000 for a job but discovers it will cost$12,000 to complete.
-2. If she breaches the contract and another contractor does the job for $12,000, she incurs only $2,000 in damages.
+2. If she breaches the contract and another contractor does the job for $12,000, she incurs only$2,000 in damages.
 3. Breaching might be less costly than performance because the breaching party can use some of the savings to compensate the non-breaching party.

 :p What is an example scenario illustrating efficient breach?